-In order to market any products outside of the United States, we or our commercial partners, including Grünenthal in Europe, must establish and comply with numerous and varying regulatory requirements of other countries regarding safety and efficacy.
+In order to market any products outside of the United States, we or our commercial partners, must establish and comply with numerous and varying regulatory requirements of other countries regarding safety and efficacy.
 On September 22, 2015, we announced that the EC had approved Grünenthal's MAA for Zalviso for the management of acute moderate-to-severe post-operative pain in adult patients.
 In April 2016, Grünenthal completed the first commercial sale of Zalviso.
+The Amended Agreements with Grünenthal are terminating on or about November 14, 2020.
+We have not yet negotiated a New Arrangement and there can be no assurance that we will successfully enter into a New Arrangement.
 In June 2018, we announced that the EC had granted marketing approval of DZUVEO for the treatment of patients with moderate-to-severe acute pain in medically monitored settings.
 We have not yet entered into a collaboration agreement with a strategic partner for the commercialization of DZUVEO in Europe and there can be no assurance that we will successfully enter into such an agreement.

 Part of the foreign regulatory approval process includes compliance inspections of manufacturing facilities to ensure adherence to applicable regulations and guidelines.
 The foreign regulatory agency may delay, limit or deny marketing approval as a result of such inspections.
 We, our contract manufacturers, and their vendors, are all subject to preapproval and post-approval inspections at any time.
 The results of these inspections could impact our ability to obtain regulatory approval of DSUVIA and Zalviso in countries outside of the United States and Europe, or our ability to launch and successfully commercialize these products, once approved.
-In addition, results of EMA inspections could impact our ability to maintain EC approval of Zalviso and DZUVEO, and Grünenthal's ability to expand and sustain commercial sales of Zalviso in Europe.
+In addition, results of EMA inspections could impact our ability to maintain EC approval of Zalviso and DZUVEO, and any future collaboration partner's ability to expand and sustain commercial sales of Zalviso or DZUVEO in Europe.

 Outside of Europe, clinical trials conducted in one country may not be accepted by regulatory authorities in other countries, and regulatory approval in one country does not mean that regulatory approval will be obtained in any other country.
 Approval processes vary among countries and can involve additional product testing and validation and additional administrative review periods.
 Seeking foreign regulatory approval could result in difficulties and costs for us and require additional non-clinical trials or clinical trials, which could be costly and time consuming.
 Regulatory requirements can vary widely from country-to-country and could delay or prevent the introduction of our products in those countries.
 Our current clinical trial data may not be sufficient to support marketing approval or premium reimbursement in all territories.
 For example, we anticipate we may need comparator studies for DZUVEO in Europe to ensure premium reimbursement in certain countries.
-Grünenthal does have products approved in international markets; however, Grünenthal's experience in international markets does not guarantee compliance with regulatory requirements in those markets.
-Similarly, while we have obtained approval of DZUVEO in Europe, even if we are successful in entering into a collaboration agreement with a commercial partner, we will be substantially dependent on that commercial partner to comply with regulatory requirements.
+While we have obtained approval of DZUVEO in Europe, even if we are successful in entering into a collaboration agreement with a commercial partner, we will be substantially dependent on that commercial partner to comply with regulatory requirements.
 If we, or our commercial partners, fail to comply with regulatory requirements in international markets or to obtain and maintain required approvals, or if regulatory approvals in international markets are delayed, our target market will be reduced and our ability to realize the full market potential of our products will be harmed.